Updates to Chapter 3

 3.2 Notice of Cyber Incidents to the Investing Public

-In December 2023, Erik Gerding, the Director of the SEC’s Division of Corporation Finance, issued a statement intended to answer three questions: what must be disclosed, when must that information be disclosed, and why did the Commission use a materiality standard.
+The May 2024 statement follows on one from December 2023, in which Dir.
+Gerding aimed to answer three questions: what must be disclosed, when must that information be disclosed, and why did the Commission use a materiality standard.
 Among other points, Dir.
 Gerding sought to reassure companies that the rule does not create a disincentive for public companies to consult with law enforcement or national security agencies about cybersecurity incidents.
 Indeed, Dir.
 Gerding encouraged public companies to work with the FBI, CISA, and other law enforcement and national security agencies at the earliest possible moment after cybersecurity incidents occur.

 3.3.1 Sector-Specific Incident Reporting